JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_12.md

 Your responses to the questions posed in past issues have been wonderful — thoughtful, insightful — and we hope they have been of use to Journal readers, While we will keep publishing writings generated from past questions, here's another one to keep your mental energies stimulated.
 A Divine Counselor, writing in Paper 5 about God's relation to the individual, says:

-> “_The material self has personality and identity, temporal identity; the pre-personal spirit Adjuster also has identity, eternal identity, This material personality and this spirit prepersonality are capable of so uniting their creative attributes as to bring into existence the surviving identity of the immortal soul._” ([UB 5:6.7](/en/The_Urantia_Book/5#p6_7))
+> “_The material self has personality and identity, temporal identity; the pre-personal spirit Adjuster also has identity, eternal identity, This material personality and this spirit prepersonality are capable of so uniting their creative attributes as to bring into existence the surviving identity of the immortal soul._” (<a id="a89_325"></a>[UB 5:6.7](/en/The_Urantia_Book/5#p6_7))

 **Question**